oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

  **sda** is the root volume.
  **sdb** is the block volume.

-3. Create the filesystem of your choice on the volume.If a file system already exists on the volume, you don't need to create another one.
+3. Create the filesystem of your choice on the volume.
+If a file system already exists on the volume, you don't need to create another one.
 Example to create a filesystem:
 ```
 sudo parted /dev/oracleoci/oraclevdb  --script -- mklabel gpt